Rhapsody (film): Plot

 Bronte's solo at the Symphony is a smashing success.
 During the concert Durant unsuccessfully tries to capture his attention, but he is oblivious, engrossed in the music, like everyone else but her.
 When she goes back stage, the joyous crowd surrounds him and she can't get near, but sees him spontaneously kiss another woman in ecstatic celebration.
 When music agents shuffle him off to a back room to make deals, Durant calls out to him, but he waives her off.
 When he leaves the room hours later, she is sulking.
 Energized and happy to see her, he spouts off all his future plans for a tour with a finale in Rome, but indicates she can't go with as she would be a distraction.
 The couple fight.
 He has no time for her; she is ruining the day his music career takes off.

 The next day Durant sees him leave on the tour with another woman.
 She tries to kill herself with pills, but Guest intervenes.

 Guest nurses Durant to health, giving her the cloying affection she needs.
 Her father approves.
-She is determined to leave Zurich and the awful memories.
+She is determined to leave Zürich and the awful memories.
 Guest, head over heals in love with a woman who only views him as a friend, is determined to go with her - even though it means giving up his music studies.
 She lets him follow her to Paris, where she marries him to try to get over Bronte.

 Bronte bumps into Durant in Paris, and the two admit they have not fallen out of love.
 Meanwhile, Guest is floundering, squandering Durant's money on booze — undoubtedly not getting the romantic attention he desires.
 Bronte is disgusted that Durant has allowed his talent to go to rot.

 When Durant tells her father she must divorce Guest, he urges her to wait.
 "Don't kick him when he is down.
 Help him get up first."
 She does.
-She moves back with him to Zurich and puts all of her focus on his musical development.
+She moves back with him to Zürich and puts all of her focus on his musical development.
 Guest eventually secures a solo performance at the Symphony — nearly identical to Bronte's.
 But just prior to the important concert, Durant refuses to give him a token of herself for good luck.
 She insists he doesn't need her to succeed, that his talent is from his work alone.
 She confesses that she intends to leave with Bronte after the performance.
 Guest is devastated.

 At the concert, Guest is distraught throughout performance.
 He repeatedly looks at the empty chair reserved for his wife.
 Despite his anguish, he pulls off a standing ovation.
 When the crowd has gone and he is about to leave alone, he discovers Durant waiting.
 "I thought you were leaving."
 Crying, she tells him she saw the entire performance.
 They hug as lovers.